prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. figure:: images/cavitracer_figure25.jpg
    :scale: 50 %

-To reconstruct pores, we should use :func:`calcPoresFromChannels` function by providing information about channels and its details.
+To reconstruct pores, we should use :func:`.calcPoresFromChannels` function by providing information about channels and its details.

 .. ipython:: python